Kloudle/kloudle-kubernetes-onboarding/README.md

-# Kubernetes ReadOnly SA Admin Account Creator
+# Kubernetes ReadOnly SA Account Creator

 ## Introduction

-This repo contains a bash shell script that creates resources within the target cluster that will used to generate a `kubeconfig.yml` that can be shared with the Kloudle team.
+This repository contains a bash shell script that creates resources within the target cluster that will used to generate a `kubeconfig.yml` that can be shared with the Kloudle team.

 The script adds the following Kubernetes resources

-1. ClusterRole
+1. A ReadOnly ClusterRole
-2. ClusterRoleBinding
+2. A ClusterRoleBinding for the ClusterRole
-3. Service Account
+3. A Service Account
-4. Service Account Secret Token
+4. A Secret Token for the Service Account

 ## Pre-requisites